philc/shoulda.js/README.md

 Stubs
 -----
-Stubbing means to replace methods that you want to control for the duration of your test.
-You'll often want to stub out expensive methods like talking to the network, or methods which would make your test easier to write.
+Stubbing means to temporarily redefine functions on objects for the duration of your test.
+This is commonly used to do things like replace a network call, and hard-code its return value.
+Here's the syntax:
-Shoulda provides a simple way to stub out properties and methods:

-    stub(document, "getElementById", function(id) { assert.equal(id, "marioCharacter"); });
+    stub(document, "getElementById", (id) => assert.equal(id, "marioCharacter"))
     or
     stub(document, "getElementById", returns(myElement));

 Tips
 ----
-- Calling Tests.run() with a String argument will only run a subset of your tests, e.g. Tests.run("kill the turtle")
+- Calling `Tests.run()` with a String argument will only run a subset of your tests, e.g. `Tests.run("kill the turtle")`

-- [Chrome's v8 JavaScript engine](http://code.google.com/apis/v8/intro.html) is a JavaScript interpreter that you can use to script and run your unit tests from the command line, outside of the browser.

-- [envjs](http://www.envjs.com/) is a set of JavaScript files which provide a simulated browser environment.
-  You can use envjs to run JavaScript tests at the webpage level with DOM interaction, but without having to launch an actual browser.
+- Alternatively, you can use `should.only` or `context.only` when defining a test to run; when one or more tests are defined using `should.only`, only those tests will be run when `Tests.run()` is called.

 - You can customize how test status is reported by replacing the Tests.outputMethod property with your own function.
 By default, shoulda.js will use console.log in a browser and the global print() function in